yimyimu/yimyimu/README.md

-# Hey, there 👏
+# Hi, there 👏

-Hi, my name is Liu Yimu (Yim), I born in 8/4 2019 in Beijing, China.
+My name is Liu Yimu (Yim), I born in 8/4 2019 in Beijing, China.